Shipping class: cuttings

 by

-One of the best varieties for Breba figs, which is what is grown for outside of waspland
+One of the best varieties for Breba figs, which is what is grown for outside of waspland.
+It is probably my only fig tree that will always give me several dozens of breba, which kick off fig season several weeks before any other variety begins to ripen

 • Dr. Monticello